lgmorand/workshop-aca/_entries/02-02 environment.md

 ```

 - **RESOURCE_GROUP**: the Azure resource group which will contain your container apps environment
 - **LOCATION**: the Azure region in which will be deployed your apps.
-For the moment, North US, North Europe and Canada are the only supported regions
+During the preview, North US, North Europe and Canada are the only supported regions
 - **LOG_ANALYTICS_WORKSPACE**: the name of the logs analytics workspace
 - **CONTAINERAPPS_ENVIRONMENT**: the name of the containerapps environment.